Essequebo and Demerary Royal Gazette 1811 January 29

 Tenders (in quadruplicate, and on half sheets of Foolscap paper,) for the same, (expressing the time the articles can be delivered) will be received at this Office, until Thursday the 21st instant, at 10 o'clock, when the same will be opened in presence of the Officer commanding his Majesty's troops, and the lowest offer or offers, if approved, accepted.

-Alex.
-Pitman, Assist.
+ALEX.
+PITMAN, Assist.
 Comm'y Gen.

-[Sailing ship icon] The Ship Kelton, Captain William Croft.
 To Sail Second Springs in February.

 For Freight or Passage apply to the Master on board, or to

-Cornfoot, Bell & Co.
+CORNFOOT, BELL & Co.

 Who offer for Sale, very cheap for Cash down, a Consignment received by this Ship of a few Pipes and Hogsheads of Choice Old Madeira Wine, twenty Puncheons best bottled Porter and Ale, Tobacco in Hogsheads, and Bricks and Lime.